ChristiLewis/vert/README.md

   * [ChristiLewis](https://github.com/ChristiLewis)

 ## License
 * Contents are credited as inspired by the bootcamp, API documentation licensing requirements, and as per permission by the team members mentioned above.
+All content by the UM Bootcamp has a MIT License.

 ## Badges
 * There are no badges generated at this time.
 For more information: [shields.io](https://shields.io/)